haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 ### Example Record Type

-Say we have a this record type
+Say we have this record type:

 ```haskell
 data Vehicle